-Students in this program are currently required to have COVID-19 vaccinations, COVID-19 booster, the current flu vaccine, childhood immunization records, and a negative TB test or chest x-ray prior to participating in the Community Classroom (internship) portion of the program due to current industry guidelines.
+Students in this program are currently required to have COVID-19 Bivalent, the current flu vaccine, childhood immunization records, and a negative TB test or chest x-ray prior to participating in the Community Classroom (internship) portion of the program due to current industry guidelines.

 This program only accepts high school seniors.
 Juniors are encouraged to enroll in Introduction to Health Careers.

 Health Care is one of the fastest-growing career fields in the United States.
-The CTEC Medical Assistant course is a one-year program designed to teach students medical terminology, ethics, and the communication skills necessary to be a successful entry-level employee in doctors’ offices and clinics.
-After initial classroom training, students also serve an internship at local medical offices.
+The CTEC Medical Assistant course is a one-year program designed to teach students medical terminology, ethics, communication, and the basic skills necessary to be a successful entry-level employee in doctors’ offices and clinics.
+After initial classroom training, students also serve an internship at local medical offices..

 Certifications offered to students completing the Medical Assistant course include:

 - Injection Certificate

 - American Heart Association Health Care Provider CPR Certification